Vinyl Restart is reader supported. When you buy through our links, we may earn a commission.

 I even got a bit carried away and ordered (no less than) three of them to test in my own system.

-A Decware Zen Triode, a BoyuuRange A50 and a Reisong A12.
+I ordered a Decware Zen Triode, a BoyuuRange A50 and a Reisong A12.

 I guess I can always sell the two amps I don’t want to keep long term.